Davidnovarro/Party-Messaging/README.md

         someField = "Foo"
     };

-    //Sending pipelined messages, they will be received as usual ones Client.PipeMessage(msg1)
+    //Sending batched messages, they will be received as usual ones Client.BatchMessage(msg1)
-          .PipeMessage(msg2)
+          .BatchMessage(msg2)
-          .PipeMessage(msg3)
+          .BatchMessage(msg3)
           .Send();
 }